A parameterization of anisotropic Gaussian fields with penalized complexity priors: Simulation study details

 In \Cref{fig: KL divergence}, we show the eCDF of the Kullback-Leibler divergence between the posterior and the Gaussian approximation to the posterior around the median.
 As can be seen from the plots, in all cases $\pi_\rmm{PC}(\cdot |\bm{y})$ and $\pi_\rmm{EG}(\cdot |\bm{y})$ are closer to their respective Gaussian approximations than $\pi_\rmm{U}(\cdot |\bm{y})$ and $\pi_\beta(\cdot |\bm{y})$.
 This is because the posteriors using $\pi_{\rmm{U}},\pi_\beta$ are very much not Gaussian.

 To better compare PC and exponential-Gaussian priors, we also plot these separately.
-As can be seen, once more, they behave quite similarly, showing that both formulations lead to a practically identical penalization of complexity.
+As can be seen, they behave quite similarly once more, showing that both formulations lead to practically identical penalization of complexity.